-During the headshot session, all other photo elements–for the baseball card & group portrait–are created simultaneously, along with their headshots.
+During the on-site headshot session, all other photo elements–for the baseball card & group portrait–are created simultaneously, along with their headshots.

 Employees receive approximately 40 photos from their session and choose one as a favorite, or their “hero.”
 That hero selection is professionally retouched and returned for their use as the company’s intranet identity, ID badge or electronic portrait.

 Branded “baseball card” portraits are also created from the headshot session’s hero choice; see below.
 The cards themselves contain: the employee’s name, job title, year-of-hire and work location.

 Designed to create an esprit de corps between employee and company, the 4×6″ baseball cards are the ones most often shared socially.
 They generate positive word-of-mouth, increase company visibility and expand it’s goodwill footprint.

 Individual cards can also be grouped together into collections and framed in various printable displays, creating engaging wall-hanging artworks for lobbies and conference rooms.

 “Full-length” employee photos are conveniently created during their headshot session too, and strategically composited afterward into a “pre-designed” background, complementing the company’s logo, location and branding.